codespaces-contrib/save-june/README.md

 # Operation "Save June": A GitHub Codespaces Adventure

 Help!
 We're about to launch our brand new dog-themed haiku app ("Haikus for June"), but it appears to be...broken.
-Users are supposed to be able to "heart" photos of June, but that gesture no longer seems to be persisted in the database 🤔
+Users are supposed to be able to "heart" photos of June (because she's so cute!), but that gesture no longer seems to be persisted in the database 🤔

-We really don't want to post-pone our launch, and so we need to get this working on-the-quick 🏃
+We really don't want to post-pone our launch, and so we need to get this working on-the-quick.
+Codespaces to the rescue! 🦸

 <img width="500px" src="https://user-images.githubusercontent.com/116461/93283254-02ecb600-f785-11ea-84a9-83832ed1efc8.png" />

 ## 🕵️ Your Mission (Should you choose to accept it...)

-Use Codespaces in order to figure out the source of this issue, resolve it and then send a PR back to this repo.
-Try the following repro steps to get you started:
+Help save June.
+To do this, you're going to need to use Codespaces in order to figure out the source of this bug, fix it, and then send a PR back to this repo.
+All without doing a single ounce of setup!

-> **Note:** Before you get started, make sure you have a `dotfiles` repo fully setup.
-If you want a cool one to try out, then fork [this repo](https://github.com/lostintangent/dotfiles).
+> **There's No Place Like \$HOME:** Don't forget to setup your `dotfiles` repo, so that your cloud-powered adventures feels like home.
+If you want a cool one to try out, then fork [this repo](https://github.com/lostintangent/dotfiles) before moving on.

+Alright, no where were we?
+To get your investigation started, try the following steps in order to repro the bug:

 **Repro steps**: